House of La Tour d'Auvergne: Later history: Dukes of Bouillon and Albret

 Godefroy-Maurice's younger brother, Count Frederic Maurice de La Tour d'Auvergne (1642–1707), was a prominent general in the service of the Dutch.
 He married Henrietta von Hohenzollern (1648–1698), heiress to the marquessate of Bergen-op-Zoom, a title which passed to their children.
 After their line became extinct in 1732, Bergen devolved upon Count Palatine Johann Christian von Sulzbach (1700–1733), who had married an heiress, Marie Henriette Leopoldine de La Tour d'Auvergne, in 1722.

 Godefroy-Maurice's wife, Marie Anne Mancini (1649–1714), best remembered for her literary pursuits and for her patronage of La Fontaine, was a niece of Cardinal Mazarin.
 Their eldest son Louis married the heiress to the dukedom of Ventadour but predeceased his parents.
 The Duchy of Bouillon and other titles passed to their second son, Emmanuel Théodose (1668–1730), whose fourth wife was Louise Henriette Françoise de Lorraine.
 Another son, Frédéric-Jules, Prince d'Auvergne (1672–1733), married an Irish adventuress.

 Charles Godefroy de La Tour d'Auvergne (1706–1771) was Emmanuel-Théodose's son and the 5th Duke of Bouillon.
 His wife was his brother's widow, Maria Karolina Sobieska, the granddaughter of King John Sobieski of Poland.
 Their only daughter, Marie Louise Henriette Jeanne de La Tour, was a famous adventuress and was guillotined in 1793.
-Although officially married to Jules de Rohan, Duke of Montbazon, she had an illegitimate son who died in infancy by her cousin, Charles Edward Stuart, Jacobite claimant to the thrones of England and Scotland.
+Although officially married to Jules de Rohan, Duke of Montbazon, she had an illegitimate son who died in infancy with her cousin, Charles Edward Stuart, Jacobite claimant to the thrones of England and Scotland.

 Her brother, Godefroy Charles Henri de La Tour d'Auvergne (1728–1792), was the 6th Duke of Bouillon.
-He married Louise de Lorraine, known prior to marriage as Mademoiselle de Marsan.
+He married Louise de Lorraine, known as Mademoiselle de Marsan prior to their marriage.
 He served with distinction in the Seven Years' War and was elected to the Royal Academy of Sculpture and Painting in 1777.
-In just three months, he squandered almost a million livres on his mistress, an opera singer, thus bringing his family to the verge of ruin.
-Although the 6th duke embraced the French Revolution enthusiastically, the Duchy of Bouillon was annexed by the Republic within three years after his death.
+In the span of three months, he spent almost a million livres on his mistress, an opera singer, thus bringing his family to the verge of ruin.
+Although Godefroy embraced the French Revolution, the Duchy of Bouillon was annexed by the Republic within three years after his death.
 His only son, Jacques Léopold Charles Godefroy, incapacitated by a road accident, died in 1802, leaving no issue of his marriage to a Princess of Hesse-Rheinfels.
-As a consequence, the main line of the La Tour d'Auvergne family became extinct.
+This led the main line of the La Tour d'Auvergne family to end.